top of page

 Hot and dry conditions here in South Carolina this April slowed our wild hog movement, but definitely did not stop it!

 As always, our pigs went right to all the new greening up plants early in April, and this made the bigger ones harder to find at the feeders since they did not want or need the high carbohydrate corn.
-However packs of smaller ones were plentiful, and with our low hunting pressure and by watching the cameras closely to stay on top of the movement, our hunters were consistently in the best spots to see action.
+However packs of smaller ones were plentiful, and with our low hunting pressure and by watching the cameras closely to stay on top of the movement, our hunters were consistently in the best spots to see them as well as some bigger boars too.
 This allowed Nick, down in South Carilina for the weekend, to join us for two nights.
 Both provided hog sightings, and he was fortunate enough to kill a huge boar Friday afternoon before dark and then kill a nice 40lb bbq griller out of a big pack Saturday night.
 Just check out the pic he sent of it just before it came off his grill too!

 The following weekend, we had Dustin and his son Adam in camp to chase some turkeys and hogs.
 We heard lots of birds and got a jake in range but with SC's new rules, he was off limits, and we never got a longbeard in range since they all were very henned up that weekend.
 However, both saw hogs and Dustin hammered a nice BBQ hog to take home.
 Check out the pic they sent of their griller about to be devoured too!
 And while they were here, we also got a chance to talk all about South Carolina wild hog hunting and record a 40 minute podcast with his co host Dell on their D and D Outdoors Podcast that is available on iTunes and Spotify!!
 Please go check it out if you crave in-depth knowledge of hog hunting being spilled.
 Thank you guys for having me on!